bioappeng/biomech-test/dev_documentation.md

 # Documentation for developers

+## Implementation notes
+impact firmness and cushioning calculations assume the below orientations of the triaxial load cell and accelerometer

+Load cell:
+loadx is side to side
+loady is front to back
+loadz is vertical

+Accelerometer:
+accx is vertical
+accy is side to side
+accz is front to back

 ## Organization of code
 Code for UI lives in gui/.
 The standard entry point is gui/main.m.
 The core of the codebase is in lib/framework.
 All outside libraries used are in